I didn’t have a clue as to what it was called or how to do it, but when I was 19 years old I did my first topical Bible study.

 This Bible study template looks almost as nice in black and white as it does in color, so if colored ink is a concern, change your printer settings to black and white or grayscale.

 The template is a free gift from the Creator’s Classroom, and no email is required.
-It also includes a completed example from my study of Philippians 4:13.
+It also includes a completed example from my study of Philippians 4:13, a Bible verse that is often used out of context by many people.

 How To Do A Topical Bible Study